 It sounds a lot fancier than it is.
-I mean, who has the energy for figs in the morning?
+I mean, who has the energy for fig oatmeal in the morning?

 Confession: I’ve never even cooked with figs. I don’t even know if I have seen them in real life.
 Where does a Minnesotan buy figs in March?
 I don’t have the first clue.